trolldbois/ctypeslib/README.md

 ### Setting up clang >= 3.7 dependency

-See the LLVM Clang instructions at http://llvm.org/apt/.
+See the LLVM Clang instructions at http://apt.llvm.org/ or use your distribution's packages.

 ## Examples